Adrina0109/Ecommerce-Follow-Along/Readme.md

 - **/address Endpoint**: Set up the `/address` endpoint to handle displaying the Address page and receiving user input for address details.

+# Milestone 22

+## Overview
+In this milestone, I focused on handling address submission and storing multiple addresses for each user in the database.
+The goal was to ensure that the address data received from the frontend is correctly processed and stored in a user-specific array within the database.

+### Features
+- **Address Submission Handling**: Implemented functionality to receive address data from the frontend via an HTTP POST request.
+- **Database Integration**: Developed logic to add the received address data to the user document in the database, specifically inside an array that holds multiple addresses.
+- **Address Array**: Enhanced the user model to support storing an array of addresses, allowing users to have multiple addresses in their profile.
+Each address will be stored with details such as city, country, address lines, and address type.